-China's forest inventory data (CFID) for the periods 1977-1981, 1984-1988, 1989- 1993, 1994-1998, 1999-2003, and 2004-2008 were used in this study (Chinese Ministry of Forestry, 1983, 1989, 1994, 2000, 2005, 2010).
+China's forest inventory data (CFID) for the periods 1977-1981, 1984-1988, 1989-1993, 1994-1998, 1999-2003, and 2004-2008 were used in this study (Chinese Ministry of Forestry, 1983, 1989, 1994, 2000, 2005, 2010).
 These inventories were compiled from more than 250 000 plots (160 000 permanent sample plots plus 90 000 temporary sample plots) across the country.
-Systematic sampling with a grid of 2 km by 2 km or 4 km by 4 km and an area of 10 m by 10 m was used depending on forest re-

-- gion.
-In CFID, China's forests were classified into three categories: stands (including natural and planted forests), economic forests (woods with the primary objective of production of fruits, edible oils, drinks, flavorings, industrial raw materials, and medicinal materials), and bamboo forests (Guo et al., 2013).
-In the present study, "forest" refers only to a "forest stand" with canopy coverage ≥ 20 % and therefore excludes economic and herefore excludes economic forests (Such as the present study). - and bamboo forests (Fang et al., 2007).
-For each forest type, the inventories documented detailed information on age class, area, and volume at the provincial level.
-To investigate spatial variation, we divided the national land area into six broad regions - North, Northeast, East, South Central, Southwest, and Northwest - consistent with the method of Fang et al. (2001) (Fig. 1d).
-Note that due to a lack of data, forests in Hong Kong, Macao and Taiwan were not included in this study.
+Systematic sampling with a grid of 2 km by 2 km or 4 km by 4 km and an area of 10 m by 10 m was used depending on forest region.
+In CFID, China's forests were classified into three categories: stands (including natural and planted forests), economic forests (woods with the primary objective of the production of fruits, edible oils, drinks, flavorings, industrial raw materials, and medicinal materials), and bamboo forests (Guo et al., 2013).
+In the present study, "forest" refers only to a "forest stand" with canopy coverage ≥ 20 % and therefore excludes economic and bamboo forests (Fang et al., 2007).
+At the provincial level, the inventories documented detailed information on age class, area, and volume for each forest type, in which forest area was estimated by the "ratio method" in the systematic sampling across each province (see Appendix E).
+To investigate spatial variation, we divided the national land area into six broad regions - north, northeast, east, south central, southwest, and northwest - consistent with the method of Fang et al. (2001; Fig. 1c).

-5 2.2 Calculation of forest biomass C stocks
+2.2 Calculation of forest biomass C stocks

-In this study, we used the continuous biomass expansion factor (BEF, defined as the ratio of stand biomass to timber volume) method with parameters for each forest type taken from Guo et al. (2013) to calculate forest biomass in China, because the CFID only report the forest area and timber volume for each forest type.
-The BEF method was firstly developed from the allometric relationships between forest biomass and forest timber volume (Fang et al., 1998; Brown and Schroeder, 1999), then evolved to be the continuous BEF method based on the reciprocal equation expressing BEF-timber volume relationship (Fang et al., 1998, 2001, 2005):
+In this study, we used the continuous biomass expansion factor (BEF, defined as the ratio of stand biomass to timber volume) method with parameters for each forest type taken from Guo et al. (2013) to calculate forest biomass in China, because CFID only report the forest area and timber volume for each forest type.
+The BEF method was first developed from the allometric relationships between forest biomass and forest timber volume (Fang et al., 1998; Brown and Schroeder, 1999), then evolved to be the continuous BEF method based on the reciprocal equation expressing the BEF-timber volume relationship (Fang et al., 1998, 2001, 2005):

-BEF = a + b/x
+$$BEF = a + b/x.$$ (1)

-- In Eq.
-(1), x is the timber volume per unit area (m ha-1), and a and b are constants for each specific forest type.
+In Eq.
+(1), x is the timber volume per unit area (m3 ha-1), and a and b are constants for each specific forest type.
 With this simple BEF approach, one can easily calculate regional or national forest biomass based on direct field measurements and forest inventory data.
-Calculations with the BEF method are well documented by Fang et al. (2001, 2014a) and the BEF method has been applied previously to estimate China's forest stand biomass (Fang et al., 2007; Guo et al., 2013).
-In this study, the - ratio of 0.5 was used to convert biomass to C stock (Fang et al., 2001).
+Calculations with the BEF method are well documented by Fang et al. (2001, 2014a) and the BEF method has been previously applied to estimate China's forest stand biomass (Fang et al., 2007; Guo et al., 2013).
+In this study, the ratio of 0.5 was used to convert biomass to C stock (Fang et al., 2001).

-2.3 Calculation of the relative contributions of forest areal expansion and increased biomass density expansion and forest growth to changes in forest biomass stock (or biomass C sink/source).
+2.3 Calculation of the relative contributions of forest areal expansion and increased biomass density

+Using the Forest Identity concept (Kauppi et al., 2006; Waggoner, 2008), Fang et al. (2014a) proposed a method to separate the relative contribution of forest areal expansion and forest growth to changes in forest biomass stock (or biomass C sink/source).
 According to Fang et al. (2014a), the relationships among forest area (A), biomass C density (D), and total biomass C stock (M) can be formulated by Eq.
-(2), and their respective rates of change (a, d, and m) over time (t) can be derived- from Eqs.
-(3) and (4).
+(1), and